-The arbitrage between the markets has broadened yesterday to register this at 58.85 usc/Lb., while this equates to an attractive 42.48% price discount for the London robusta coffee market.
-This arbitrage continues to inspire consumer market roaster interest in robusta coffees, which assist to take some of the bite out of the comparative firm arabica coffee prices.
+The November to December contracts arbitrage between the London and New York markets narrowed yesterday, to register this at 59.80 usc/Lb., while this equates to a 41.57% price discount for the London robusta coffee market.
+This arbitrage remaining relatively attractive to roasters in comparison to arabica coffee prices, continues to inspire support for the robusta coffee sector of the industry.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 3,725 bags yesterday; to register these stocks at 2,126,690 bags.
-There was meanwhile a smaller in volume 950 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 57,634 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 1,305 bags yesterday; to register these stocks at 1,294,415 bags.
+There was meanwhile a larger in number 3,940 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 4,142 bags.

-The commodity markets were mixed yesterday, but with the overall macro commodity index showing some buoyancy and seeing the markets taking a steady track for the day.
-The Oil, Natural Gas, Cocoa, London robusta Coffee, Cotton, Copper, Orange Juice, Gold, Silver and Platinum markets had a day of buoyancy, while the Sugar, New York arabica Coffee, Wheat, Corn and Soybean markets had a softer day’s trade.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.13% higher to see this Index registered at 429.87.
-The day starts with the U.S. Dollar steady and selling at 1.549 to Sterling and 1.131 to the Euro, while North Sea Oil is tending steady in early trade and is selling at 64.70 per barrel.
+The commodity markets were mixed in trade yesterday and despite and despite some modest buoyancy for the U.S. dollar, the small recovery for the Oil markets assisted the overall macro commodity index to show a degree of buoyancy for the day.
+The Oil, Natural Gas, Cocoa, London robusta Coffee, Orange Juice, Wheat, Corn and Soybean markets had a day of buoyancy and the Sugar and Cotton markets had a steady day, while the New York arabica Coffee, Copper, Gold and Silver markets had a softer day’s trade.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.68% higher; to see this Index registered at 419.24.
+The day starts with the U.S. dollar showing a degree of modest buoyancy and trading at 1.330 to Sterling and 1.114 to the Euro, while North Sea Oil is steady in early trade and trading at 41.40 per barrel.